vttresearch/qc-parallelizer/README.md

-# qc-parallelizer
+# Quantum Circuit Parallelizer

-A Python module for optimally combining and distributing quantum circuits
+A Python module for optimally combining and distributing quantum circuits.